New York Woman, 82, Dead After Contracting Coronavirus

-An 82-year-old woman has died of coronavirus in New York City, according to a tweet from a local newscaster, marking the first confirmed death from COVID-19, the respiratory illness caused by the virus, in The Big Apple.
+An 82-year-old woman has died of coronavirus in New York City, according to a tweet from a local newscaster, marking the first confirmed death from COVID-19 — the respiratory illness caused by the virus — in The Big Apple, and indeed, New York state.

 At about 10:40 a.m.
 Eastern Time on Saturday, WPIX-TV correspondent Dan Mannarino tweeted that New York Governor Andrew Cuomo had confirmed in a morning news conference that the elderly woman, who had been hospitalized since March 3, had died of the infectious respiratory disease.